cvs-health/testilo/README.md

 const trackerDir = `${process.env.FUNCTIONDIR}/track/ttp99a`;
 const {tracker} = require(`${trackerDir}/index`);
 const summary = …;
-const trackReport = track(tracker, summary);
+const [reportID, trackReport] = track(tracker, summary);
 ```

-The `track()` function returns an HTML tracking report that shows data for all of the audits in the summary.
+The `track()` function returns an ID and an HTML tracking report that shows data for all of the results in the summary.
 The invoking module can further dispose of the report as needed.

 ##### By a user